mozilla/ichnaea/docs/api/country_api.rst

         "country_code": "US"
     }

-If no country could be determined, a HTTP status code 404 will be returned with a JSON response body of:
+If no country or region could be determined, a HTTP status code 404 will be returned with a JSON response body of:

 .. code-block:: javascript